 Müller-Vahl and her colleagues are about to start a much more definitive RCT of cannabinoids in TS.
 This multicenter study aims to enroll almost 100 subjects in a study of nabiximols, a combination product containing THC and cannabidiol in nearly a 1:1 ratio.
 This product is available by prescription in some European countries for spasticity in multiple sclerosis.

 At this time, there is insufficient evidence of anti-tic efficacy to recommend any of the products discussed above for treatment of tics.
-This is especially true given medical, practical and legal drawbacks to marijuana smoking (Svrakic 2012) and substantial recent changes in the pharmacology of cannabis and related products available on the street (Cascini 2012, Ford 2017, Monte 2017).
+This is especially true given medical, practical and legal drawbacks to marijuana smoking (Svrakic et al., 2012) and substantial recent changes in the pharmacology of cannabis and related products available on the street (Cascini et al., 2012; Ford et al., 2017; Monte et al., 2017).
 On the other hand, there is good reason to expect that some of these products—perhaps cannabidiol or the small molecule modifiers of endocannabinoid metabolism—may prove to be safe and effective, and the appropriate studies are finally underway.
 An update on this topic likely will look very different in a few years.

 Addendum 26 April 2017: A nice review of cannabinoid safety appeared recently in Lancet Psychiatry (Englund et al., 2017).